...

 Safer Alternatives:

-When microwaving, transfer food to glass or ceramic dishes.
+When microwaving, transfer food to glass dishes.
 These materials are safe for high temperatures and don’t release chemicals when heated.
-Using glass or ceramic allows you to enjoy the convenience of microwaving without the risk of plastic toxins in your food.
+Using glass allows you to enjoy the convenience of microwaving without the risk of plastic toxins in your food.
 Or better yet, warm up food using the stove, oven or toaster oven and avoid the microwave completely.

 Adopting Safer Kitchen Practices for Neurological Health